Marcusblhw/Data-Science-Portfolio/AISG Assessment Traffic Predicting/README.md

 # Traffic Volume Prediction MLP

+This is an assessment for an AI accelerator programme where I had to explore a traffic dataset of an unidentified city in America.
+Afterwhich, I was tasked to create a machine learning pipeline (Took me some googling for this term, but it basically means a machine learning flow from start to end(what data to use, how are you going to split it, what machine learning method will you be using to train with the dataset)

 This MLP uses a multivariate linear regression to predict the westbound traffic volume in a city.

 This module uses pandas, sklearn's linear regression & train test split, so make sure these modules are installed prior